 Stone ring consists of 167 large stones – monoliths.
-Major axis of this ellyptical ring is 59.29 m long, minor axis – 56.18 m.
+The major axis of this elliptical ring is 59.29 m long, minor axis – 56.18 m.

 Most stones are just 0.5 – 1 m high, but three monoliths in the west are much taller.
 The tallest – El Uted (pointer) – is approximately 5.5 m tall.
 Two other fallen monoliths are some 5 – 6 m long too.

 Sometimes Msoura stone ring is hailed as the largest megalithic stone ring in the world but this is not true.
-Thus, outer ring of Avebury (England) has diameter of 331.6 m.
-Nevertheless there are few megalithic stone rings in the world with that many stones still standing.
+Thus, the outer ring of Avebury (England) has a diameter of 331.6 m.
+Nevertheless, there are few megalithic stone rings in the world with that many stones still standing.

-In the middle of stone ring is massive tumulus – burial hill.
-This hill has a diameter of 48 m, it is 6 metres high.
+In the middle of the stone ring is massive tumulus – burial hill.
+This hill has a diameter of 48 m, it is 6 meters high.

 Tumulus is crossed by X-formed scar – marks of former excavations.
 Excavations were done in 1935 – 1936 by Spanish archaeologist César Luis de Montalban and, unfortunately, the findings were not published and the site was not brought in order after these excavations.

 Outside the stone ring is another ring which is made by smaller stones which are embedded in the ground.
 This ring opens towards the west, where is located trapezoidal enclosure filled with rubble.

 To the north of the mound are found large, fallen monoliths which are surrounded by settings of smaller stones.
 Further north is located an artificial earthen platform.

-Researchers of the site have found some evidence that stones in Msoura stone ring may have astronomical orientation.
+Researchers of the site have found some evidence that stones in Msoura stone ring may have an astronomical orientation.
 Multiple azimuths point to diverse significant directions in the sky but the major axis of the elliptical stone ring is pointing towards the 867 m high Jbel si Habib, the tallest mountain at the horizon.